guilhemmarchand/trackme/docs/userguide.rst

 - Via the user interface, acknowledge an active alert
 - Once acknowledged, the entity remains visible in the UI and monitored, but no more alerts will be generated during the time of the acknowledge
-- By default, acknowledges have an expiration duration of 24 hours
-- This means that once acknowledged, an active alert will not generate a new alert for the next 24 hours
+- An entity (data source, etc) that is in active alert and has been acknowledged will not generate any new alert for the next 24 hours by default, which value can be increased via the input selector
 - Therefore, if the entity flips to a state green again, the acknowledge is automatically disabled
 - If the entity flips later on to a red state, a new acknowledge should be created